EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 We can see from this snippet that there is no clear separation between each measurement, merely a comma between each of the different measurements.
 This is not visually appealing to an audience – it is difficult for the human eye to distinguish each individual measurement as they are so closely bunched together.
 When the code I have written in [Python]( https://www.python.org/) is run, the various measurements are separated based on which of the 5 attributes they represent (i.e. Petal Length, Petal Width, Sepal Length, Sepal Width or Class), as opposed to being separated by commas alone.
 This makes the separation of each individual measurements clearer and easier to read and absorb for the viewer.
 This is visible in my below screenshot.

-## Steps taken by me to generate the result:
+## Steps I took to generate the result:
 I created a new file in my ‘Data’ folder in Visual Studio Code named ‘irisproject.csv’.
 I pasted Fisher’s Iris data set (which I obtained from UCI Machine Learning Repository – Iris Data Set – Data Folder) in here from the browser, and saved.

 It took me a few attempts to figure out how to proceed (hence the initial attempt ‘openfileproject.py shown in the below 2 screenshots), and I re-watched the ‘Formatting Output’ video from Moodle several times for guidance.